Pushkar524/Examination_Seat_Allotment_system/README.md

    - Click "Export Excel" for spreadsheet download
    - Click "Export PDF" for formatted document
    - Use "Export by Room" dropdown for room-specific PDF reports
+   - Navigate to "Reports" page to view:
+     - Student allotments by room with seat numbers
+     - Invigilator assignments with student counts
+     - Vacant room warnings (rooms without invigilators highlighted in red)
+     - Export separate CSV reports for students and invigilators

 ### For Students